On the statistical theory of self-gravitating collisionless dark matter flow: Scale and redshift variation of velocity and density distributions: Statistical measures of velocity field

-Both two-thirds and four-fifths laws (Eq. \eqref{eq:1}) in incompressible hydrodynamics are no longer valid for SG-CFD due to the collisionless nature of flow.
-However, since the peculiar velocity field is of constant divergence on small scale, second order structure and correlation functions for peculiar velocity should satisfy the same kinematic relations as if the peculiar velocity field is incompressible \citep{Xu:2022-The-statistical-theory-of-2nd}.
-In addition, just like the direct energy cascade in 3D incompressible turbulence, there also exists a constant energy flux $\varepsilon _{u} <0$ in the mass propagation range for inverse kinetic energy cascade from small to large mass scales \citep[see][Eqs.
-(27) and (48)]{Xu:2021-Inverse-and-direct-cascade-of-} in SG-CFD.
-Therefore, we expect the second order structure function $S_{2}^{lp} (r)$ on the small scale should be determined by the constant energy flux $\varepsilon _{u} $ in some way.
+The two-thirds and four-fifths laws for second- and third-order structure functions in incompressible hydrodynamics in Eq. \eqref{eq:1} are no longer valid for SG-CFD due to the collisionless nature of the flow.
+Since the peculiar velocity is of constant divergence on small scales \citep{Xu:2023-On-the-statistical-theory-of-self-gravitating}, the second-order structure and correlation functions for the peculiar velocity should satisfy the same kinematic relations as if the peculiar velocity field is incompressible \citep{Xu:2023-On-the-statistical-theory-of-self-gravitating}.
+Furthermore, similarly to the direct energy cascade in 3D turbulence and the inverse energy cascade in 2D turbulence, there exists also a constant energy flux $\varepsilon_{u}<0$ in SG-CFD for the inverse kinetic energy cascade from small to large mass scales \citep{Xu:2023-Universal-scaling-laws-and-density-slope, Xu:2023-Dark-matter-halo-mass-functions-and}.
+Therefore, we expect that the second order structure function $S_{2}^{lp} (r)$ on small scales in SG-CFD should also be related to the constant energy flux $\varepsilon _{u}$ in some way that is different from Eq. \eqref{eq:1} for incompressible turbulence.